-Universities are established for the reading, development.
+Universities are established for the reading, learning, research and community development.
 They are usually regarded as institutions where knowledge is transferred from one individual to the other for high level manpower in the nation.
-To effectively accomplish this, universities usually embark not only in teaching and learning exercises but universities to achieve these objectives the
+To effectively accomplish this, universities usually embark not only in teaching and learning exercises but also encourage research activities.
+For universities to achieve these objectives the university libraries have enormous roles to play.
+According to Aguolu (2003) these roles of the universities cannot be achieved without the presence of a vibrant university library.
+Put differently, these goals of universities can adequately be attained when stakeholders are involved in undertaking some academic work such as class assignments, writing of term papers, projects and research.
+However, these assignments would effectively be achieved, by the undergraduate students when they accustom themselves to using the university libraries.

 A university library is regarded as a house of knowledge where various information materials are stored.
-They are therefore, expected to provide information resources (print and non-print) in order to support and learning and research sustain teaching, functions of their universities.
+They are therefore, expected to provide information resources (print and non-print) in order to support and sustain teaching, learning and research functions of their universities.
 Thus, the university libraries according to Idiodi and Igbinosa, (2003) and Aliyu (2004) support the academic programmes of the universities through the provision of relevant reading materials and making them accessible to readers.
-That is, university libraries encourage conservation research. teaching, dissemination of knowledge within the community, university academic supporting the objectives of the universities.
+That is, university libraries encourage research, conservation teaching. dissemination of knowledge within the university academic community, thereby supporting the objectives of the universities.
 This is because, Knowledge enhancement is at the root of all the functions of the university libraries.

-Aina (2003) indicated that the main goal of a university library is to support the objectives ' of the parent institution which are mainly; teaching, research and service provision.
+Aina (2003) indicated that the main goal of a university library is to support the objectives of the parent institution which are mainly; teaching, research and service provision.
 Adewale, Obadare, Akunniyi & Iweha, (2006) stressed that "the library is the heart of any academic institution and its objectives revolve round the mother institution's objectives."
 Therefore, the basic purpose of libraries, according to Buckland (2000) is "to provide access to information".
 Asemota (2001) also stated that it is because of the significant roles which libraries play in educational institutions at various levels that Elliot, the first President of Harvard University, was quoted by Maigari (1984) as saying that: "if he were to start a new university he would first build up a good library, then admit students and if there were any money left, he would employ some professors."
-To support this, Kuh & Gonyea.
-(2003) emphasised that, it is hard to imagine a college without a library.
+To support this, Kuh & Gonyea (2003) emphasised that, it is hard to imagine a college without a library.
 They argued that the library is the physical manifestation of the core values and activities of academic life.